-The digital inputs of the ADS8320 can accommodate logic levels up to 5.5V regardless of the value of V{CC} .
-Thus, the ADS8320 can be powered at 3V and still accept inputs from logic powered at 5V.
+The digital inputs of the ADS8321 can accommodate logic levels up to 5.5V regardless of the value of V{CC} .

 The CMOS digital output (D{OUT}) will swing 0V to V{CC} .
 If V{CC} is 3V and this output is connected to a 5V CMOS logic input, then that IC may require more supply current than normal and may have a slightly longer propagation delay.